Celebrate one of Michigan’s first crops of the season – Asparagus

 As we emerge from our long winter hibernation, we step out of our homes to witness signs of the world coming back to life.
 The days get longer and the sun is brighter and more intense than any other time of the year.
-The new angles of the rays fill us instantly with warmth, giving all living things a new sense of life and energy.
+The new angles of the rays fill us with instantly with warmth, giving all living things a new sense of life and energy.

 Renewal is the theme this time of year.
 Each day the landscape changes, adding leaves to trees while flowers pop up out of everywhere.
 The leaves seem to unfold overnight adding a tender green color to the previously empty branches.
 This is just the beginning of one of Michigan’s best seasons.
 Spring is the transition time between the long winter and a season of bountiful locally grown produce.
 We start with tender green asparagus and greens and transition to heartier fruits and vegetables that will grace our summer barbeques.